 Employees have to pay salaries tax on any benefits associated with stock-based awards arising from your office or employment.

-Upon hiring new employee(s), the employer must report the personal details of the new employee(s), date of commencement and the terms of employment to the Inland Revenue Department (IRD) by filing form I.R.56E “Notice of Employee Commencement Form” (Please insert the name of this file)within 3 months of the commencement date.
+Upon hiring new employee(s), the employer must report the personal details of the new employee(s), date of commencement and the terms of employment to the Inland Revenue Department (IRD) by filing form I.R.56E “Notice of Employee Commencement Form” within 3 months of the commencement date.

 The Hong Kong Bill of Rights Ordinance generally stipulates that all persons are equal before the law and the law shall prohibit any discrimination on any ground.
 This principle is materialized through the enactment of the following four ordinances:

-Eligibility – those employed under a continuous contract for not less than 40 weeks immediately before the commencement of scheduled maternity leave and have given notice of pregnancy and intention to take leave to employer.
+An employee is eligible for maternity leave if they work a minimum of 18 years a week, are employed under a continuous contract for not less than 40 weeks immediately before the commencement of scheduled maternity leave and have given notice of pregnancy and intention to take leave to the employer.
 The employer can request a medical certificate with the expected delivery date.

 Statutory – Paid sickness days are accumulated at the rate of 2 days upon completion of each month’s service for the first year and 4 days a month afterwards up to a maximum accumulation of 120 days.
 Employee receives 80% of pay.